The Dispatch: More from CWR...

 The first characteristic of all the saints is they are sealed by God.
 Prior to judgment being sent from the throne room of heaven upon the wickedness of man, the servants of God are to be sealed, or marked, and thus set apart as holy.
 This imagery is drawn from the ninth chapter of Ezekiel, which describes the Lord commanding a mysterious “man clothed in linen” to go through Jerusalem and “put a mark upon the foreheads of the men who sigh and groan over all the abominations that are committed in it” (Ezek.
 9:3-4).
 Those who loved God and who hated sin were saved; all others perished.
 The mark described by Ezekiel would protect the righteous Israelites from four rapidly approaching judgments, to be carried out by Babylon (another name used often in the Book of Revelation).

 Jesus was set apart by the Father with a seal (Jn.
 6:27).
-Those who are baptized into Christ are also marked, with the seal of the Holy Spirit, which is both familial and judicial in nature.
+Those who are baptized into Christ are also marked—with the seal of the Holy Spirit, which is both familial and judicial in nature.
 Those marked by God belong to him; they are now of his household—the Church—and are under his authority and protection from eternal damnation (see Catechism, pars.
 1295-6).

 The second characteristic of saints, which builds on the first, is that they are servants and sons of God.

-Logic tells us it is only proper for man be a servant to his Maker.
+Logic tells us it is only proper for man to be a servant to his Maker.
 God’s love, however, reveals and imparts an astounding truth: man is called to be a son of God by grace because of the sacrificial death of the Lamb.
 As sons, the saints are joined in the communion of the Church, the divine house of God (1 Tim.
 3:15; Heb.
 3:5-6).
 An essential part of the service rendered by the saints is prayer, worship, and praise.
-“We know that God does not listen to sinners,” Jesus told his disciples, “but if any one is a worshiper of God and does his will, God listens to him” (Jn.
+“We know that God does not listen to sinners,” Jesus told his disciples, “but if anyone is a worshiper of God and does his will, God listens to him” (Jn.
 9:21).

 The saints on earth and in heaven worship and praise God because of the third characteristic: they are saved from sin and death.
 Baptized into Christ, they rise with him to eternal life.
 This can be seen in the description of the Church triumphant, which is a great multitude of “every nation, race, people, and tongue,” wearing white robes and carrying palm branches.